 To grow your business, you must also expand and improve your operations.
-As we covered in the previous chapters of this Ultimate Guide To Scaling Your Retail Business, your growth plans will likely require the identification and adoption of new technologies, as well as an effective, centralized inventory management solution to support and enable your operations to scale.
+As we covered in the previous chapters of this Ultimate Guide To Scaling Your Retail Business, your growth plans will likely require the identification and adoption of new technologies, as well as effective, centralized inventory management software to support and enable your operations to scale.
 With the right tools and processes in place, you need to focus on tactical ways to consistently boost your revenue.

 Multichannel selling (also known as omnichannel or cross-channel selling) is a business strategy of utilizing more than one sales channel or method to offer your goods or services to customers.
 But more sales channels means more work and added operational complexity.
 So why is multichannel selling the growth strategy of choice for most modern retailers?

 Before the Internet, the only way for traditional retail companies to grow was by developing additional brick-and-mortar stores or by establishing new physical distribution channels (e.g. negotiating contracts to sell their products in Macy’s as well as Nordstrom stores).
 Both of these traditional growth options require significant initial financial investments and typically take multiple months or even years to become fully functional.Today’s eCommerce sales channels leverage the speed and convenience of the Internet to allow retailers a faster, lower risk investment path into new markets.
 Retailers who are looking to expand their operations and penetrate new markets now have access to numerous sales channels from which they can more quickly and easily enter, test, and optimize.